Skip to Content

 Built-in hooks

-The type of hook that is normally used for hanging on a shower curtain rod is referred to as a built-in hook.
-They are basic hooks that slot into the top hole of a plastic curtain and are hanging from a round rod.
+The typethat is normally used for hanging on a shower curtain rod is referred to as a built-in hook.
+They are basic accessories that slot into the top hole of a plastic curtain and are hanging from a round rod.
 They are easy to put on and take off.

 Built-in hooks are extremely frequent, which are particularly seen in shower areas.
-This style of hook has holes on the top of the curtain that is surrounded by plastic or metal rings.
+This style has holes on the top that are surrounded by plastic or metal rings.

 Built-in chrome hooks